jadecobra/python_tdd_exercises/source/truth_table/01_nullary_unary_operations.rst

   the test passes

-* I change the name of the test
+* I add to the name of the test

   .. code-block:: python
     :lineno-start: 14
     :emphasize-lines: 7
+    :emphasize-text: _aka_not

     class TestUnaryOperations(unittest.TestCase):